munnarshainy/happiness_income_workbook/README.md

 Year: 2025

-This is a workbook where I used the Happiness and World Bank Income inequality Gini measure combined by J.Ward [Dataset available [here](https://www.openml.org/search?type=data&sort=runs&id=40916&status=active)] during my learning at Foundations of Data Science: K-Means Clustering in Python
+This is a workbook where I used the Happiness and World Bank Income inequality Gini measure combined by J.Ward [Dataset available [here](https://www.openml.org/search?type=data&sort=runs&id=40916&status=active)] during my learning at Foundations of Data Science: K-Means Clustering in Python Coursera course.

 I have created some very basic visualisations and employed the k-means clustering algorithm on this dataset.
 I have considered the variables: Happiness Score, GDP, median income and country.